-The SoFi Money® World Debit Mastercard®, for example, offers users with at least $500 in recurring monthly deposits cash back whenever they make purchases at a rotating list of popular brands and retailers.
+The SoFi Checking and Savings® World Debit Mastercard®, for example, offers users with at least $500 in recurring monthly deposits cash back whenever they make purchases at a rotating list of popular brands and retailers.
 And if they use the card to pay their cell phone bills, they get up to $200 in free phone insurance.

 Debit cards typically don’t have any associated fees unless users spend more than they have in their account and incur an overdraft charge.